jitendrakyadav/pgmsolutions/readme.txt

 			"r-x" => You can read content of the PHP file & execute the same but can't change/modify it's content.
 			"rw-" => You can read content of the PHP file & change/modify the same obviously.
 But surprisingly, i was able to execute as well the PHP file although i haven't access for it.
 I don't know what is the reason behind it, might be due to read permission; but it is shocking fact for me & still i am searching reason of it.
 			"r--" => You can read content of the PHP file but can't change/modify the same obviously.
 But surprisingly, i was able to execute the PHP file although i haven't access for it.
-I don't know what is the reason behind it, might be due to read permission; but it is shocking fact for me & still i am searching reason of it. ii.
+I don't know what is the reason behind it, might be due to read permission; but it is shocking fact for me & still i am searching reason of it.
+		Case Study for a directory: Permission for a directory is applied only on that directory, not on the files/folders already present/exist inside that directory, as already present files/folders inside the directory obey their own permissions alloted to them.
+Here "r" is used for listing the directory, "w" for creating new file/folder inside the directory and "x" for entering to the directory.
+			--- => means fully denied i.e. you can't list directory like using "ls -l" & can't enter to directory like using "cd <directory-name>" as well as you can't create new file/directory inside the directory. r-- => means you can list the directory partially i.e. using "ls -l", you can see only file/folder names inside it, not other informations related to these files/folders like file-size, permission, owner/group, etc. and neither you can't enter to directory like using "cd <directory-name>" nor create new file/directory inside the directory like using "touch <directory-name>/<new-file-name>", "mkdir <directory-name>/<new-directory-name>".
+			--x => you can enter to the directory but you can't list the directory & you can't create new file/directory inside the directory.
+			-w- => useless without execute permission & equivalent to --- i.e. you can't list the directory, you can't enter to the directory as well as you can't create any new file/folder inside the directory.
+			-wx => you can't list the directory i.e. you can't know how many and which files/folders exist inside the directory, but you can enter to directory & create new file/directory as well inside the directory. rw- => useless without execute permission and equivalent to r-- i.e. still you can only partially list the directory but can't enter to the directory & can't create new file/directory inside the directory. r-x => means you can list the directory like using "ls -l" and enter to directory as well like using "cd <directory-name>".
+But you can't create new file/directory inside the directory. rwx => means full permission i.e. you can list, enter to directory & create new file/directory inside the directory as well. ii.
 "Owner, group and others": For permission distribution, linux caregorises users in these 3 types.
 			"owner"  => owner permissions apply only to the owner of the file/directory "group"  => group permissions apply only to the group(i.e. on the users which are in that group) that has been assigned for that particular file/directory